4-Day

 …all while doing the deep and uncomfortable work of grieving racism in America and slowing our activism down in community.

-In this decade, where input is constant and collective grief is everywhere, contemplating in silence can offer us more space, more time, and more intimacy with our ability to integrate and somatize everything we know (and don’t know) about the history of lynching in America and the incredible pain of racial oppression on Black bodies.
+In this decade, where input is constant and collective grief is everywhere, a silent retreat can offer us more space, more time and more intimacy with our ability to integrate and somatize everything we know (and don’t know) about the history of lynching in America and the incredible pain of racial oppression on Black bodies.

 “The times are urgent… and so we must slow down.”